naseemakhtar994/easySocial/README.md

 2. boolean is to show toast message(if online/app not installed)

-3. provide your own strings for the toast to use(if boolean is set to false you can set both strings as "" or leave it as it is)
+3. provide your own strings for the toast to use(if boolean is set to false you can set both strings as "" or leave them as is)

-                       //this is for  facebook PAGE so do NOT use ID's for this one if(!openFacebookPage(getActivity(), "millercreativestudio", true, "not installed!", "no connection!")){
+                       //this is for  facebook PAGE so do NOT use ID's for this one

+                        if(!openFacebookPage(getActivity(), "millercreativestudio", true, "not installed!", "no connection!")){
                             //app not installed...execute something here!
                         }

-                        //this a for a facebook PROFILE it can accept number id's & "normal" user names! if(!openFacebookProfile(getActivity(), "100004301467504", true, "not installed!", "no connection!")){
+                        //this a for a facebook PROFILE it can accept number id's & "normal" user names!

+                        if(!openFacebookProfile(getActivity(), "100004301467504", true, "not installed!", "no connection!")){
                             //app not installed...execute something here!
                         }